leonid-shevtsov/cuoco/README.md

 # Cuoco

-*Use Capistrano for server provisioning and configuration management, not only application deployment.*
+## Short summary

+Cuoco provides plumbing necessary to run Chef Solo through Capistrano with zero configuration.

+Key values:

+* reuse as much server information from Capistrano as possible (including roles);
+* comply to Chef directory structure as much as possible to simplify transition;
+* bootstrap bare machines with minimal footprint.

+## Longed summary

+*Capistrano and Chef Solo, sitting in a tree...*

-[Capistrano](#) is a nice framework that allows you to do stuff on multiple remote machines.
+[Capistrano](https://github.com/capistrano/capistrano#capistrano) is a framework that allows you to run commands in parallel on multiple remote machines.
 It's primary use is application deployment, but Capistrano can automate any task you can do over SSH.
-A great advantage of Capistrano is that it is wildly popular among web developers, and thus well supported and rich with plugins.
+A big advantage of Capistrano is that it is wildly popular among web developers, and thus well supported and rich with plugins.

 Another common task you have to do on the remote machines is server provisioning/management, and Capistrano has no facilities for that.
 It's definitely possible to manage machines using Capistrano, but you have to bring your own scripts.

-[Chef Solo](#) is a tool that uses well-structured, data-driven Ruby scripts to describe and run configuration management routines.
+[Chef Solo](http://wiki.opscode.com/display/chef/Chef+Solo) is a tool that uses well-structured, data-driven Ruby scripts to describe and run configuration management routines.
 It runs locally and manages the machine it's running from.
 So before running Chef Solo, you have to install it and upload your scripts to that machine.
 You can do that by hand, you can use one of the many Chef Solo bootstrap scripts, or you can use some tool like littlechef, which needs to be configured to know about your servers.

 But wait - not only Capistrano knows where your servers are, it can already run commands on them, and in parallel.
 It's exactly what Chef Solo is lacking.